sinabio/OctoberCMS-Vagrant/README.md

 * SSH Port: 2222

 ### MailCatcher & October CMS
-MailCatcher(http://mailcatcher.me/) has been configured as this tool is quite handy when testing email functionality and contact forms plug-ins within a local environment.
+[MailCatcher] (http://mailcatcher.me/) has been configured as is quite handy when testing email functionality and contact forms within a local environment.

 To access MailCatcher enter http://0.0.0.0:1080/ in the browser (this has been enabled during the setup).

 Details: